openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 >   Figure 1 New Search UI page - attachment counts

-# Attachment previewing – Next and Previous
+# Next and previous attachment previewing

 >   The new UI Search page now supports the previewing of multiple images and
 >   videos for an item from the results panel using Lightbox technology which